TheIanConner/PromotionTasksDemo_API/README.md

 4. The API will be available at `http://localhost:5000` / `https://localhost:5001`
 5. Swagger documentation is available at `/swagger` endpoint
 6. To run tests run the command 'dotnet test'
-7. Note, for the purpose of the demo I'm returning all data for the User (User, Releases & Release tasks) in the call GET `/api/users/{id}`
+7. Note, for the purpose of the demo I'm returning all data for the User (User, Releases & Release tasks) in the single call GET `/api/users/{id}`

-## Development

-The project uses:

-- Entity Framework Core for data access
-- SQLite as the database
-- Swagger/OpenAPI for API documentation
-- xUnit for testing
-- Moq for mocking in tests
+   The other endpoints are there for managing data and updating tasks.

 ## Project Structure